Last Updated on by Rodrigo @ OutofYourComfortZone

 8. Explore Gaudi’s work in Barcelona

 One of the absolute best things to do in Spain, and definitely a must, is a trip to Barcelona.
 The amazing work of Gaudi is something you won’t believe unless you see it yourself.
+Plus, there are countless things to do in Barcelona.

 The most famous landmark in the city and of Gaudi´s work is La Sagrada Familia, that looks like a perfectly made sandcastle towering in the middle of Barcelona.
 But there are numerous other marvelous examples of his unique work using natural curved lines in his architecture.